emqx/erlavro/README.md

 Call `avro:get_custom_props/2` to access logical type info (as well as any extra customized type properties) for extra data validation/transformation at application level.

+# Deviations from spec 1.8.1

+- We treat `default` values for an `union` type as in [spec 1.12.0](https://avro.apache.org/docs/1.12.0/specification/#unions):
+  > Note that when a default value is specified for a record field whose type is a union,
+  > the type of the default value must match with one element of the union.